Updated December 21, 2020

 Actions taken so far:

 At the state level, Gov. Gretchen Whitmer has issued a number of executive orders and directives in response to the COVID-19 crisis, including eliminating cost-sharing for COVID-19 testing and treatment for Medicaid enrollees.
-For immigrants in Michigan, the governor’s action affects those who are naturalized citizens (just over half of immigrants in Michigan) and qualify for Medicaid and those who are not currently citizens but are enrolled in Medicaid because they meet both the income eligibility standards and have lived in the country as lawful permanent residents (“green card” holders) for 5 years or more.
+Yet, on October 2, the Michigan Supreme Court ruled that the executive orders the Governor issued in response to the COVID-19 crisis, under the Emergency Management Act of 1976 and the Emergency Powers of the Governor Act of 1945 (EPGA) as authority, had no basis under state law.
+Following the ruling, the Michigan Department of Health and Human Services (MDHHS) has stepped in to issue a number of Epidemic Orders to fill many gaps in policy left by the ruling.
+Other issues have continued to be addressed federally (see below).
 In March, Attorney General Dana Nessel signed on to a letter to the Trump Administration asking them to further clarify whether the use of Medicaid-paid services for COVID-19-related healthcare would be considered in a “public charge” test.
-In early August, Michigan Department of Health and Human Services Director Robert Gordon issued an Emergency Order requiring COVID-19 testing for agricultural and food processing employees, building on the Governor’s previous Executive Order to protect Michigan farmworkers who live in employer-provided migrant housing camps.
+In May, MDHHS announced that Emergency Services Only (ESO) Medicaid—available to undocumented immigrants who would be Medicaid-eligible based on income—will cover medically necessary COVID-19 testing and treatment received on or after March 10, 2020 (see below).
+In early August, MDHHS Services Director Robert Gordon issued an Emergency Order requiring COVID-19 testing for agricultural and food processing employees, which seeks to protect Michigan farmworkers who live in employer-provided migrant housing camps.

 USCIS has previously announced that testing and treatment related to COVID-19 will not be considered in a public charge determination for those applying for lawful permanent residence (that is, a “green card”), which remains in effect.